 Conclusion

-Given the local council’s power of compulsory purchase, any homeowner can lose their house if it is deemed in the public interest (Layard 2018).
-But those who bought on council estates on a leaseholder basis are arguably more vulnerable, particularly if that estate is in an area of inner London that is both stigmatised and perceived as under-utilised (Cole and Robinson 2000).
-Indeed, as this paper has demonstrated, residents on London council estates currently appear highly-susceptible to displacement due to the frequency with which estates in the capital are undergoing renewal.
-Notably, while many residents who exercised the right-to-buy gave up their assured tenancies as council tenants, many of their neighbours who did not become leaseholders under right-to-buy have been rehoused in similar properties on, or near the estate in question.
-In this sense, leaseholders are finding their expectations of home security, wealth growth and inheritance undermined in a fashion that provokes both anger and resentment.
-Leaseholders receive compensation that reflects the value of their property on a council estate – one that might be stigmatised as crime-ridden, poverty-stricken or unhomely – but do not receive adequate funds to allow them to buy a home on the new estate: a mixed community where notions of affordability do not extend to encompass those who bought their homes at highly-discounted rates years before (Beswick and Penny 2018).
-Even where leaseholders are able to remain on the redeveloped estate, this is generally through shared-ownership occupation, a mode of tenure that does not give the resident the same potential to invest in, or make money from, their property as was the case under right-to-buy.
+Given the local state’s power of Compulsory Purchase, any homeowner can lose their property if it is deemed in the public interest (Christophers 2010).
+But those who bought on council estates on a leaseholder basis appear more vulnerable than most, particularly if that estate is in an area of inner London that is both stigmatised and perceived as under-utilised (Cole and Robinson 2000).
+Ironically, many of these gave up their assured tenancies as council tenants when they bought their lease, and have seen their non-leaseholding neighbours rehoused in similar properties on, or near, the estate in question.
+In this sense, leaseholders are finding their expectations of home security, wealth growth and inheritance undermined in a fashion that provokes anger, resentment and resignation.
+Leaseholders may receive compensation that reflects the value of their property on a council estate – one that might be stigmatised as crime-ridden, poverty-stricken or out-dated – but do not receive adequate funds to allow them to buy a home on the new estate, typically a mixed community where notions of affordability do not encompass those who bought their homes at highly-discounted rates years before (Beswick and Penny 2018).
+Even where leaseholders were offered accommodation they could afford on the redeveloped estate, this was generally shared-ownership, a mode of tenure that does not give the same potential to invest in, or make money from, property as was the case under right-to-buy.
+In all our case studies, there was no like-for-like agreement between developers and leaseholders that allowed the displaced to return to a similar-sized property on a similar lease – however, this situation may now be changing, with the DCLG (2016:5) arguing demolition schemes need to ‘go further and offer leaseholders a package that enables them to stay on the estate or close by’.

-Residents who purchased their property under right-to-buy hence expressed a mixture of seemingly contradictory arguments in response to the threat of the gentrification-induced displacement they faced.
+Those residents who purchased their property under right-to-buy on the three ‘unpopular’ estates we studied expressed a mixture of seemingly contradictory arguments in the face of the gentrification-induced displacement they faced.
 On the one hand, they affirmed neoliberal policy logics, demanding the sanctity of property ownership and inheritance rights.
-On the other, they were highly critical of the state-led gentrification of council estates.
-Criticising the greed and impunity of multinational development companies and Labour-controlled councils, leaseholders argued that they and their neighbours are facing discrimination and oppression that is inherently class-based, but experienced through their ethnic identity and racial categorisation.
+On the other, they were highly critical of the state-led gentrification of council estates, and ‘personalised’ this through criticism of local politicians and council officials (Koch 2018).
+Criticising the seeming-impunity of Labour-controlled councils, leaseholders argued that they and their neighbours are facing discrimination that is inherently class-based, but experienced through their ethnic identity as a form of racism.
 As Hall et al. (1976: 307) argued, race is ‘the modality in which class is “lived”, the medium through which class relations are experienced, the form in which it is appropriated and “fought through”’.
-Thus, their perceived rights as leaseholders were overridden, leading to displacement pressures experienced through racialisation.
-The investments they had made in their homes were perceived to be lost, and their community displaced.
+Thus, their perceived rights as leaseholders were overridden, leading to displacement pressures experienced as inherently racial in character.
+Black residents felt betrayed, and sidelined to make way for white gentrifiers.
+The investments they had made in their homes were perceived to be lost, and their community socially-cleansed.
+Though not the focus of this paper, this involved considerable ‘displacement anxiety’ (Watt 2018) before the event, and the exacerbation of pre-existing health difficulties that spoke to the ‘root-shock’ of unhoming (Fullilove 2004).